NoviceCoder2000/Fire-Emblem-Civilizations/README.md

 # Disclaimer:

 I do not own Fire Emblem or its franchise.
-This mod is based over Nintendo and Intelligent System's game Fire Emblem, and this mod is absolutely NON-PROFIT and made just for fun.
+This mod is based over Nintendo and Intelligent System's game Fire Emblem.
+This mod is absolutely NON-PROFIT and made just for fun.